marvindanig/open-source-covid-resources/README.markdown

 # Open Source Covid Response Resources

-## FOSS projects to fight the Covid-19 pandemic with.
+A list  of FOSS and self-help projects to fight the Covid-19 pandemic with.

-Submit PR to add more projects to the list.
+Submit PR(s) to add more projects on the list.

+Rules:

+- No pseudoscience, promotional material or general nuisance is allowed.
+Raise an issue to report if something is amiss.
+- Please check your source and ratify credibility of the project before submitting a PR.

 ## Sophisticated Medical Equipment & Ventilators